Communication Major Requirements

 To fulfill the research methods requirement, students are required to complete:

-COMM 2100 is Annenberg’s flagship research methods course and is required of all majors*.
+COMM 2100 is Annenberg’s flagship research methods course.
 The course prepares students to understand the logic of social science research, to view research with a critical eye, and to conduct research independently.
 COMM 2100 is offered every semester.
-All Comm majors are encouraged to complete the research methods course requirement as early as possible; doing so will prepare students for all Communication courses.
-Students in the ComPS Program or those interested in writing a Senior Honors Thesis are required to complete the Research Methods course requirements no later than the second semester of their Junior year.
+Comm majors are encouraged to complete the research methods requirement as early as possible.
+Students in the ComPS Program or those interested in writing a Senior Honors Thesis are required to complete the research methods requirement no later than the second semester of their Junior year.

-*If necessary, one of the approved courses below can be substituted for COMM 2100 (formerly 210).
+*One of the approved courses below can be substituted for COMM 2100.

-- INTR 3500 (formerly 350): Research Methods/Practice in International Relations (Note: Only available to Communication and International Relations double majors.)
+- INTR 3500 Research Methods/Practice in International Relations (Note: Only available to Communication and International Relations double majors.)

-A complete listing of Communication courses can be found here.
-As you peruse the course list, bear in mind the following:
+Comm majors select eight Communication courses.
+As you explore the course list, bear in mind the following:

 Non-Comm Elective Courses